simondlevy/Hackflight/README.md

-# Hackflight: Simple quadcopter flight control firmware for C++ hackers
+# Hackflight: Simple quadcopter flight control firmware and simulator for C++ hackers

 Hackflight is simple C++ firmware for inexpensive quadcopter flight controllers.
 It is geared toward people like me who want to tinker with